 If you want a juicer that won’t wake up the entire neighborhood, take a look at the

 Breville Juice Fountain.
 A centrifugal juicer made from sleek brushed stainless steel, the brand claims that it’s designed to be 40% quieter than some other options.
 It has a large chute and a 70-ounce juice container that lets you prep large batches at once and store them in the fridge, helpful if you’re juicing for a crowd or planning to sip throughout the day.
 For versatility, you can also toggle between quiet, fast, and boost modes with the front dial, which means you can tailor your juicing based on your priorities.
 Since it’s made from stainless steel, it’s easy to wipe down the body to keep it clean.
 Some of the removable parts are not dishwasher-safe, however, so be sure to check your user manual first.
-One reviewer wrote: “Decided to invest in a really good juicer but wanted something that was quiet and easy to clean.
-Just tried it now and love it!
-One orange, celery, apple, carrot, ginger and a beet - juiced in seconds -- and delicious.
-I love the big jug too because I store the extra juice in the refrigerator.”
+One reviewer wrote: “This is the best juicer in its price range.
+Quiet, powerful, and easy to clean.
+I use it every day and spend two minutes cleaning it.”

 Get Even More From Bustle — Sign Up For The Newsletter